SVG

-Scalable Vector Graphics (SVG) is an XML-based vector image format for defining two-dimensional graphics, having support for interactivity and animation.
+Scalable Vector Graphics (SVG) is an XML-based vector graphics format for defining two-dimensional graphics, having support for interactivity and animation.
 The SVG specification is an open standard developed by the World Wide Web Consortium since 1999.

 SVG images are defined in a vector graphics format and stored in XML text files.
 SVG images can thus be scaled in size without loss of quality, and SVG files can be searched, indexed, scripted, and compressed.
-The XML text files can be created and edited with text editors or vector graphics editors, and are rendered by the most-used web browsers.
+The XML text files can be created and edited with text editors or vector graphics editors, and are rendered by most web browsers.
+SVG can include JavaScript, potentially leading to cross-site scripting.

-Overview
+History

 SVG has been in development within the World Wide Web Consortium (W3C) since 1999 after six competing proposals for vector graphics languages had been submitted to the consortium during 1998 (see below).

 The early SVG Working Group decided not to develop any of the commercial submissions, but to create a new markup language that was informed by but not really based on any of them.

-SVG allows three types of graphic objects: vector graphic shapes (such as paths consisting of straight lines and curves), bitmap images, and text.
-Graphical objects can be grouped, styled, transformed and composited into previously rendered objects.
-The feature set includes nested transformations, clipping paths, alpha masks, filter effects and template objects.
-SVG drawings can be interactive and can include animation, defined in the SVG XML elements or via scripting that accesses the SVG Document Object Model (DOM).
-SVG uses CSS for styling and JavaScript for scripting.
-Text, including internationalization and localization, appearing in plain text within the SVG DOM, enhances the accessibility of SVG graphics.

-The SVG specification was updated to version 1.1 in 2011.
-There are two 'Mobile SVG Profiles,' SVG Tiny and SVG Basic, meant for mobile devices with reduced computational and display capabilities.
-Scalable Vector Graphics 2 became a W3C Candidate Recommendation on 15 September 2016.
-SVG 2 incorporates several new features in addition to those of SVG 1.1 and SVG Tiny 1.2.